m-pluta/bias-in-ai-report/report/intro.typ

 While this system has a variety of potential uses in marketing, for example:

 - _Market Research_ - Analysing consumer sentiment in a product's development phase, to make small adjustments to the product.
 - _A/B testing_ - Presenting two versions of a product to a candidate, and measuring which one they react more positively to.
-This is particularly applicable to websites where most have roughly 5 seconds to make a lasting impression @P_emotion_analysis_uses.
+This is particularly applicable to websites where most have roughly five seconds to make a lasting impression @P_emotion_analysis_uses.

 , we will focus on _Dynamic ad placement_.